|

 -

-- Atlas Duraplates
+- Atlas Duraplates™

-industrial-resin-printed aluminum.
-These are printed on
+full-color industrial-resin-printed aluminum.
+These are printed

-a state license plate production line and use industrial resin inks,
+on a state license plate production line and use industrial resin inks,

 which have been superseding screen-printing inks for state license plate

 manufacture because they enable digital printing.
-(Industrial resin printing
+(Industrial-resin printing

-inks.
-These plates will outlast any other volume-priced plates on the
+- These plates will outlast any other volume-priced plates on the

-(depressed flange) around the perimeter stiffens the plate to a level
+rim (depressed flange) around the perimeter stiffens the plate to a level

 that resists bending from accidental bumps and impacts better than other